shalott/hsmse-homework-checker/AI_INSTRUCTIONS.md

 - Run background processes without explicit user request
 - Assume the user wants immediate testing

-## Exception

-Only use `npm start` or process management if the user **explicitly requests** it in their message (e.g., "please start the app" or "kill the current process").

 ## Code Standards and Best Practices